rezometz/paiji2/README.md

     mkvirtualenv paiji2 --distribute -r 'requirements.txt'

+### Configure the website
+You can now configure your website.
+Start by copying the settings_example.py file as settings.py (in the paiji2 directory) :

+    cd paiji2
+    cp settings_example.py settings.py

+Then open the settings.py file and change the different environments variables as you wish.

 ### Debug mode
 You are now fully prepared to work on on the project on development mode.
 The project can be launched using :